-Dickinson has programs for water conservation, management of storm water runoff, and community outreach, education and technical assistance to protect watersheds locally and statewide.
+Dickinson has programs for water conservation, management of storm water runoff, and community outreach, education and technical assistance on campus, locally and statewide.

-The award winning Alliance for Aquatic Resource Monitoring (ALLARM) uses students to develop & facilitate programs that include providing technical support to local watershed groups, K-12 environmental education, aquatic research, LeTort stormwater education project, and public education and outreach.
-In response to community concern and call for assistance, ALLARM has also developed a monitoring program for communities interested in assessing small streams and their watersheds for early detection of impacts from Marcellus Shale gas extraction in Pennsylvania.
+The Alliance for Aquatic Resource Monitoring (ALLARM) programs include providing technical support to local watershed groups, K-12 environmental education, aquatic research, LeTort stormwater education project, and public education and outreach.

 The college has also reduced the use and sale of disposable water bottles on campus through the installation of water filling stations, a sustainability surcharge policy for bottled water sold on campus, changes in dining services practices, and promotion of the use of reusable water bottles.

 Check our our campus water filling station map

 Campus Water Conservation:

 Dickinson cut its water consumption from 46.2 million gallons in 2007 to 30.4 million in 2010.
 We have maintained a lower consumption despite our largest campus popluation in history in 2015 which used 35 million gallons of water.